AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-program-status.md

    ![](assets/image2014-9-22-14-3a43-3a34.png)

-1. Select the **New Status**&nbsp;you want to set.
+1. Select the **New Status** you want to set.
 The person will also be made a member of the program if they weren't already.

    ![](assets/image2014-9-22-14-3a43-3a45.png)